Ben Keating: 24 Hours of Le Mans

-24 Hours of Le Mans

 On April 16, 2015, the Automobile Club de l'Ouest announced that the Viper Exchange.com/Riley Motorsports entry into the 2015 24 Hours of Le Mans had been approved, with American Marc Miller joining Keating and Jeroen Bleekemolen as co-driver.
 The team will drive the No. 53 Dodge Viper GTS-R in the GTE Am class.
 The team was first among the reserves for the event, and the entry gives Keating the opportunity to accomplish the feat of winning both the 24 Hours of Daytona and the 24 Hours of Le Mans events in the same year.
-This will be the first 24 Hours of Le Mans for both Keating and Miller, while Jeroen will be earning his 10th consecutive start in the event.
+This would be the first 24 Hours of Le Mans for both Keating and Miller, while Jeroen earned his 10th consecutive start in the event.
 Jeroen finished fourth in class in qualifying, and so the team had good position for the start of the race.
 Bleekemolen continued the strong start with his opening shift in the car, leading for most of the third hour, and Keating continued to maintain a top-four position during the second shift.
 Miller took the third shift through much of the night, and the team entered the final shift, again driven by Bleekemolen, in fifth place.
 However, Bleekemolen began to notice issues with the gearbox.
 After replacing the gearbox failed to resolve the problems, the No. 53 car was forced to retire from the race at 13:45, having completed 304 laps.

-Keating continued to race at Le Mans in 2016, 2017, 2019, and 2020.
+Keating continued to race at Le Mans in 2016, 2017, 2019, 2020, 2021, 2022, and 2023.